 - Study Abroad - This means you pay your tuition, fees, room and board abroad.

 There will be additional costs for international airfare, passport, visa, health insurance, and local transportation.
-Please meet with an advisor at the Office of International Programs to discuss which option is best for you.
+Please meet with the education abroad advisor for New Zealand to discuss your budget and to determine which program is best for you.

 Financial Aid and Scholarships

 Federal and state financial aid may be applied towards this program.
 Even if you are normally ineligible for financial aid, you should submit a financial aid application (FAFSA).
 You may find that you are eligible for additional funding.

 UNCW students may also apply for a UNCW Education Abroad Grant and additional study abroad scholarships.
 Grant applications and additional information are available at www.uncw.edu/ international/abroad/aid.html.